 How is the entrance fee charged?

-How the entrance fee will ultimately be collected, however, is not yet entirely clear.
 This part of my article will also be constantly updated, as some things are still unclear.

 Penalties for evasion of the entrance fee

-Few compromises can be expected here.
-Entrance fees of this kind only make sense if they are paid by everyone involved, there are controls, and evasion of the fee is punished accordingly.
-According to the city, the fine is 300,00 €.
+Few compromises are to be expected here.
+Entrance fees of this kind only make sense if they are paid by all those involved, if there are controls and if circumvention of the fee is penalised accordingly.
+According to the city, the fine is up to €300.

 How do you get to Venice?

 For individual travelers, it will not be possible to avoid the entrance fee.
-Venice is completely car-free and public transport is only available on the waterways of the lagoon city.
+Venice is completely car-free, and public transport is only available on the waterways of the lagoon city.
 Whether by train, bus, or car, from the Santa Lucia train station or the Piazzale Roma bus station, it is only possible to continue on foot or by canal boat.

 All other connections to Venice and the small lagoon islands are only possible by water.